 BUT…

-Trying your hardest and wanting to improve should be first, although having fun does have to be a top 3 priority!
+Trying your hardest should be first.
+Although, having fun does have to be a top 3 priority!

-- Play rec until age 10-11, BUT also be practicing solo at home and at age 9 on doing a separate skills group &/or playing in Summer and Winter leagues.
+- Play rec until age 10-12, BUT also be practicing solo at home.
+Around age 9 start doing a separate skills group &/or playing in Summer and Winter indoor leagues.

-- Younger players say ages 5-6 can do skills based programs once a week before signing up for a league… It’s important to get players comfortable with the ball before being put in a match situation.
-Then each year after just decide what’s best for your family in terms of league/team commitment.
+- Age 5-6 can do skills based programs once a week BEFORE signing up for a league… It’s important to get kids comfortable with the ball before being put in a match situation.
+Then, each year decide what’s best for your family in terms of league/team commitment.
 You can go back and forth from rec to club each year – from ages 7-10.
 Don’t think you have to marry 1 idea.

 The amount of playing – one or multiple sports